Tonsillectomy +/- adenoidectomy post-operative nursing management

 Please note the following refers to patients admitted to RCH only

-Day case tonsillectomy +/- adenoidectomy with transfer to Wallaby (Hospital-in-the-home) for ongoing support may be appropriate for some low-risk patients with symptoms of OSA or recurrent tonsillitis.
+Day case tonsillectomy +/- adenoidectomy patients can be discharged home with CNC Portal support, or with transfer to Wallaby (Hospital-in-the-home) for ongoing support for some low-risk patients.

-Children seen in the preoperative ENT clinic with symptoms of OSA or recurrent tonsillitis are considered for Wallaby transfer post day case T’s +/- A’s, according to the following eligibility criteria:
+• Children seen in the preoperative ENT clinic with symptoms of OSA or recurrent tonsillitis are considered for day case surgery and Wallaby transfer post T’s +/- A’s, according to the following eligibility criteria:

-• Age great than or equal to 3years
+• Age greater than or equal to 3 years

 • No significant co-morbidities or syndromes that may increase risk of post-operative complications